Instructional Support Services

-Library staff will assist you in setting up, maintaining, and adding items to Course Materials web pages for any classes you teach.
-Course Materials web pages are password-protected resource pages for individual classes which remain available throughout the semester in which the course is taught.
-Library staff will assist you in updating the Course Materials pages; you are not able to make changes directly yourself.
-Your page can contain items such as syllabi, assignments, readings, relevant web links, CALI lessons, PowerPoint presentations, podcasts, videos and more.
+There are generally two types of online course pages used by C|M|LAW Faculty: course materials pages hosted on the library's website and TWEN pages on Westlaw.
+Course pages on the library's website are password-protected resource pages for individual classes which remain available throughout the semester in which the course is taught.
+Library staff will assist you with updates to the page; you are not able to add items yourself.
+Your course page can contain items such as syllabi, assignments, readings, relevant web links, CALI lessons, PowerPoint presentations, podcasts, videos, and more.

-Also see the Research and Circulation Services page for more services provided by the research librarians.
+See also the Research and Circulation Services page for more services provided by the research librarians.